 This principle leads to productive and cost-effective project execution and self-organized teams.
 Motivation has to be mutual; around the developers and their attitude to agile methods usage.
 Hertzberg eloquently explains the hygiene factors (working equipment, vacations, training, …) and motivators (challenging work, responsibility, …)

 The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

-The aim of this principle is to effectively transfer a message from sender to a recipient in order to correctly understand the key factor in the projects.
+The aim of this principle is to effectively transfer a message from sender to recipient in order to correctly understand the key factor in the projects.
 It leads to speed up the agile projects’ communication.
-Face-to-face communication enables to use whiteboards for drawing images that can stimulates and energizes the discussion.
+Face-to-face communication enables to use of whiteboards for drawing images that can stimulate and energizes the discussion.
 It also contributes to direct feedback between sender and recipient.
 Everyone is involved in the discussion and see the business purpose behind requirements.